kevinwatson/personal-computing-history-book/060-chapter-05.md

 The performance gains in Apple Silicon are because of an architecture design where the components have been combined on a single chip, known as system on a chip (SoC).
 In contrast, most computers have separate CPU, memory and hard drive, housed on a motherboard or logicboard.
 The upside of SoC is that data has less distance to travel between the memory and CPU which translates into faster speeds.
 The downside is that none of the components can be upgraded on a SoC.

 Device makers have been making SoC devices for many years.
 Personal computing devices like smart phones and tablets have pushed the design of SoCs for more performance and better efficiency.
+Apple's approach with Apple Silicon is to provide speciailized chips for common tasks, combine them on a single chip and the result is both speed and efficiency.

 Apple has taken its mobile device SoC architecture and in 2020 released a ramped-up version for macOS, its desktop operating system.
 Based on their mobile hardware designs, the M1 and M2 chip designs are based on the Apple A14 Bionic SoC, which powers the iPhone 12 smart phone.